 AI will also further automate payroll processing in the future.
 Software packages will be able to anticipate what’s coming and automatically initiate tasks to ensure maximum efficiency and accuracy.

 Technology has already transformed payroll from an in-house process to a cloud-based enterprise.
-If the experts are right, voice recognition and AI are going to take payroll processing to the next level within just a few years.
+Due to modern technology, the HR department can take help from the timesheet software for accurate payroll.
+Now it’s possible to track all the records of each and every employee in a workplace from anywhere by this app.
+If the experts are right, voice recognition and AI are going to make payroll processing to the next level within just a few years.